bhatRV/address-book/README.md

 # Project Name : Address Book Simulation

 ## Author : RASHMI VISHNU
-*NOTE: if you see name SUNIL somewhere its because I have used my husbands Laptop*

 ## SWAGGER URL
 1. Start the application using bootRun, **./gradlew bootRun**